 Additional grant assistance from Lotterywest and the National Library of Australia has enabled the Museum to undertake a number of interpretation, exhibition and conservation projects.

-Since opening in 1975, the Museum has grown to include an administration building, an education centre and a relocated intact historic boatbuilding shed.
+Since opening in 1975, the Museum has grown to include an administration building, an exhibition and community space (the Freshwater Gallery) and a relocated, intact historic boatbuilding shed.

 In 2006 the Town of Claremont developed and adopted the conservation and interpretation plans for the Museum.
 Since then many recommendations from both plans are being implemented.